Javascript Language

 2. Values can be printed with console.log(...).

-1. Declared with var, and constants with const.
+1. Declared with var or let.
+Constants declared with const.

 5. Variable names.